"""

 # Parse string

-pattern = pattern_to_regex(pattern)
+regex = pattern_to_regex(pattern)

-matched = re.finditer(pattern, input_string)
+matched = re.finditer(regex, input_string)

 # Extract result(s)